Access

 For patrons who require the assistance of a companion or carer, a second ticket is issued at no cost to the Companion Card holder.
 Companion tickets can be purchased online via the process above.
 Please have your Companion Card details ready to enter during the booking process.

-Access symbols
+Access symbols and events

 Assistive listening Venue has assistive listening systems provide hearing augmentation and amplification.